Dog Dental Issues - More Common Than You Would Think

 While the most common dental disease is periodontal disease (disease-causing pockets and jaw bone loss surrounding the tooth), another common problem is broken teeth.
-Broken teeth are or will become painful.
-The FDA has even put out a warning about the leading cause of broken teeth, feeding bones.
-Bones are not appropriate chewing toys, and the only toy that your dog should be chewing on should be soft enough for you to put a dent in with your fingernail.
-See this blog here for more info.
+Broken teeth for a dog are or will become painful.
+The FDA has even put out a warning about the leading cause of broken teeth in dogs, feeding bones.
+Bones are not appropriate chewing toys for your dog, and the only toy that your dog should be chewing on should be soft enough for you to put a dent in with your fingernail.
+Click here to learn What To Look For In a Chew Toy.

 Good dental health isn’t just important for humans to maintain.
-Maintaining good oral health not only helps your pet’s overall health, but it can also help extend their life.
+Maintaining good oral health not only helps your dog’s overall health, but it can also help extend their life.
 It has been estimated that at least 70% of dogs three years and older have dental issues.
-Though these problems have been proven to be painful, our pets hide this pain and these symptoms.
-Most owners are surprised to see how much more playful their pet behaves once the unseen mouth pain is addressed.
-Our pets are susceptible to the same dental ailments we are.
-These conditions are more likely to be treated in a dog:
+Though these problems have been proven to be painful, our dogs hide this pain and these symptoms.
+Most owners are surprised to see how much more playful their dog behaves once the unseen mouth pain is addressed.
+Our dogs are susceptible to the same dental ailments we are.
+These dental conditions are more likely to be treated in a dog:

 - Periodontal disease needing extractions